Interconnection between density-regulation and stability in competitive ecological network: Introduction

 \section{Introduction}

-The intrinsic mechanisms behind the stabilization of an ecological community is a common query of ecologists since the pioneering work of May \citep{may1972will} around fifty years ago.
+The intrinsic mechanisms behind the stabilization of an ecological community have been a common query of ecologists since the pioneering work of May \citep{may1972will} around fifty years ago.
 He revealed that complexity should be a regulating factor for the stability of an ecological system.
 Henceforth, the complexity and stability of ecological communities is a long-standing unsettled issue and still inconclusive.
-Various debates and cross-debates exist \citep{mccann2000diversity,elton2000ecology,nunney1980stability,gardner1970connectance,tilman1994biodiversity,landi2018complexity,goodman1975theory, mccann2000diversity, pimm1984complexity} regarding the issue of whether the complexity is inversely proportional to stability or not.
-In addition to this, numerous studies elaborate on the other factors such as adaptive foraging, multiple interactions, anti-predator defense, etc., which regulate the stability of complex communities \citep{kondoh2003foraging,kondoh2007anti,mougi2012diversity,yan2014specific,kawatsu2018density}.
+Various debates and cross-debates exist \citep{mccann2000diversity, elton2000ecology, nunney1980stability, gardner1970connectance, tilman1994biodiversity,landi2018complexity,goodman1975theory, mccann2000diversity, pimm1984complexity} regarding the issue of whether complexity is inversely proportional to stability or not.
+In addition to this, numerous studies elaborate on other factors, such as adaptive foraging, multiple interactions, anti-predator defence, etc., which regulate the stability of complex communities \citep{kondoh2003foraging,kondoh2007anti,mougi2012diversity,yan2014specific,kawatsu2018density}.
+Existing studies related to multi-species dynamics assume the Lotka-Volterra competitive model to demonstrate the complex, competitive ecological network \citep{kokkoris1999patterns,rozdilsky2004effects,rozdilsky2001complexity,fowler2009increasing}.
+The simple density-dependent logistic law regulates the individual species dynamics in the absence of interspecific interactions under this Lotka-Volterra model setup.